 For most personal injury * cases (with the exception of some medical negligence *, assault, and psychological injury cases) the personal injury claims * process starts with an application to the Injuries Board.
 Following an assessment by the Injuries Board, the case may follow through to court, depending on the situation.
-Some personal injury * cases do progress through to court while many others settle outside of court – meaning that the party at fault for the accident offers an amount of money as compensation and that the injured party accepts before reaching the stage of going to court.
+Some personal injury * cases do progress through to court while many others settle outside of court – meaning that the party at fault for the accident offers an amount of money as a settlement and that the injured party accepts before reaching the stage of going to court.

 The Injuries Board

 Most personal injury claims * do not start in court, the claim process starts with the Injuries Board (formerly known as the Personal Injuries Assessment Board – PIAB).
 The Injuries Board was set up in 2004 by Irish Government and its purpose is to assess claims for compensation for anybody who has been in an accident and suffered a personal injury *.

 Nearly all of people who apply to the Injuries Board do so with the help of a personal injury solicitor * to ensure that the process runs as smoothly as possible and that they get the maximum compensation they are entitled to.